Rangga52223/Hello_Cracker/README.md

 list bruteforce and also this tool can provide md5 and sha-256 hashes for the rar, remember This tool is for education, I made this tool to make assignments.

+NOte: Install rarfile and hashlib to activate this tool

 Thx Guys :D